iiasa/message-ix-models/doc/api/report/legacy.rst

 - is only tested to *run* against :doc:`the global model snapshot </api/model-snapshot>`, specifically snapshot ID :py:`1`.
   This implies that the *outputs*—specific numerical values, labels, etc.—of the code are not tested or validated in any way.
-  Users of the code should, in particular, exercise care to validate particular outputs, especially when the code is run against any scenario other than snapshot :py:`1`.
+  Users of the code should carefully validate output data, especially when the code is run against any scenario other than snapshot :py:`1`.
 - is provided primarily for reference by users of snapshot :py:`1`.
 - is not currently used in IIASA ECE program workflows or publications.
   As of 2024-04-04, all MESSAGEix-GLOBIOM outputs that appear in public and closed databases, associated with peer-reviewed works, etc. have been produced with other code from various branches of :mod:`message_data`.